tessi/wasmex/README.md

 mix deps.get
 ```

 I´m looking forward to your contributions.
 Please open a PR containing the motivation of your change.
 If it is a bigger change or refactoring, consider creating an issue first.
-We can dicuss changes there irst which might safe us time down the road :)
+We can discuss changes there first which might safe us time down the road :)

 Any changes should be covered by tests, they can be run with `mix test`.
 In addition to tests, we expect the formatters and linters (`cargo fmt`, `cargo clippy`, `mix format`, `mix dialyzer`, `mix credo`) to pass.